rmrk-team/evm-sample-contracts/contracts/MultiAsset/README.md

 });
 ````

-**NOTE: We assign the `owner` the second available signer, so that the assets are not automatically accepted when added
+**NOTE: We assign the `tokenOwner` the second available signer, so that the assets are not automatically accepted when added
 to the token.
 This happens when an account adding an asset to a token is also the owner of said token.**

 First thing that needs to be done after the smart contract is deployed it to mint the NFT.
 We will use the `totalTokens`